catmorbid/cybergod-mkdocs/docs/character-creation/frame.md

 ### Mind

 Mind determines intellect, cunning, awareness and focus.
-Mind is is probably one of the most utilized attributes, but it does not have any passive effects.
+Mind is utilized to resist mental damage and is often used in many skill tests, but does not have any passive effects.

 | Mind | Description |
 |------|-------------|